osam7a/Contact-Manager/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Companies frequently face challenges in managing and hosting their large marketing contact lists, often resorting to expensive SaaS subscriptions for this purpose.
-That's why we developed Contact Manager, a straightforward Django web server designed specifically for hosting and managing large contact lists with ease.
+That's why we developed ContactHub, a straightforward Django web server designed specifically for hosting and managing large contact lists with ease.

 * Your time should be spent on creating something amazing, solving problems, and helping others, not on managing the large contact lists.
 * Simple import / export logic assisting with quick and easy management on the large numbers, which you will NEVER lose.
-* While no single tool can meet every project's unique requirements, Contact Manager is designed to be flexible and will continue to evolve.
+* While no single tool can meet every project's unique requirements, ContactHub is designed to be flexible and will continue to evolve.
 We welcome your suggestions and contributions; feel free to fork this repo and create a pull request or open an issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>